Love Off the Cuff

-Love Off the Cuff (春嬌救志明) is a 2017 Hong Kong-Chinese romantic comedy film directed by Pang Ho-cheung and starring Miriam Yeung and Shawn Yue.
-Shot in Hong Kong and Taipei, the film is the sequel to the 2012 film Love in the Buff and the third installment in the Love in a Puff film series.
+Love Off the Cuff (春嬌救志明) is a 2017 romantic comedy film directed by Pang Ho-cheung and starring Miriam Yeung and Shawn Yue.
+A Hong Kong-Chinese co-production shot in Hong Kong and Taipei, the film is the sequel to the 2012 film Love in the Buff and the third installment in the Love in a Puff film series.

 The film had its world premiere at the 41st Hong Kong International Film Festival on April 11, 2017, and was released in Hong Kong on April 27, 2017 and in mainland China on April 28, 2017.

 Plot

-In the third installment of "Love In The Puff" series, Jimmy and Cherie find their relationship has become somewhat mundane and stale after seven years together.
+In the third installment of "Love in a Puff" series, Jimmy and Cherie find their relationship has become somewhat mundane and stale after seven years together.
 Various events occur which put their relationship to the test, including one time being too tired to make love, a misunderstanding resulting from Cherie's pet dog copulating with a stranger's dog, the sudden appearance of Jimmy's attractive, and younger childhood friend Flora, a happenstance discussion about marrying to have kids, and Flora wanting Jimmy's sperm for artificial insemination.
 When an earthquake occurs while they are vacationing in Taiwan, it triggers a sequence of events that lead to Cherie deciding to break it off with Jimmy.
 During their time apart, they both reflect on what each wants out of their relationship.
 Jimmy realizes what he wants and comes to understand what Cherie wants, and then proposes to her.